laustdeleuran/thisdot-coding-exercise/README.md

 - [SWR](https://swr.vercel.app/)
 - [Github GraphQL API](https://docs.github.com/en/graphql)

-It's basically a quick search interface mocked up with React and Emotion that calls an Next.JS API handler, that then does the GraphQL API call.
+It's basically a quick search interface mocked up with React and Emotion that calls a Next.JS API handler, that then does the GraphQL API call.
 I wrapped it in a Next.JS API handler since it conveniently solves two issues: any potential CORS is done away with and any secret tokens can be kept secret (if it wasn't for this repo).

 Potential improvements if I had more time: